Banking and insurance in Iran: Foreign banks

 According to CBI, five offices of foreign banks (as of May 2012) operate in Tehran and Kish free trade zone.

 Article 44 (fifth clause) of the Iranian Constitution Law had heretofore placed banking activities exclusively in the hands of government.
 In tandem with the Law on Usury Free Banking Operations, these two measures effectively blocked foreign banking operations from conducting business in mainland Iran.
 In 2009 the Constitution was to be amended to allow foreign banks to operate normally in mainland Iran.

 As of 2015, there is no limitation for the activities of foreign banks in Iranian free economic zones.
 They may also open branches and representative offices in mainland or hold 40% shares of an independent unit.

 Foreign branches

 The minimum capitalization for establishing a foreign bank branch in Iran is euro 5m.
 A handful of foreign bank branches and representative offices extant in the country were allowed to undertake administrative and coordination activities but were not permitted to open customer accounts inside the territory of mainland Iran, receive deposits or extend normative facilities.

 According to the new rules, only the Iranian government has the authority to form joint banks with foreign entities.
 Foreign entities can now hold over ten percent of the shares in joint banks with Iran but their shares cannot exceed more than 49 percent.
-Under the same provisions, foreign individuals and entities that have at least 51 percent Iranian ownership shall be considered Iranian companies.
+Under the same provisions, foreign individuals and entities that have at least 51% Iranian ownership shall be considered Iranian companies.